animesh2411/node-chat-app/README.md

 Chat app developed by me when I was learning Node.js during college.

-Changes deployed on Heroku app, can be accessed from here: https://young-thicket-82652.herokuapp.com/
+Changes deployed on Heroku app, can be accessed from here: https://young-thicket-82652.herokuapp.com/ (Down at the moment because of free plan deletion)